Gungdo revival part 1: The ancient archery discipline coming back to life

 In Korea, a country world renowned for its modernised, futuristic infrastructure, there is an increasing wave of a sport that dates back centuries ago in the nation’s universities.

-It is Korean Traditional Archery (KTA), not just a sport that foregone Korean kings and queens did to wind down from their ongoing affairs, but also something which has strong military connections.
+It is Korean Traditional Archery (KTA, also known as gungdo, or gukgung in Korean), not just a sport that foregone Korean kings and queens did to wind down from their ongoing affairs, but also something which has strong military connections.

-Only in the 21st century, the ‘gakgungs’ made from water buffalo horn and tendon glue are a rare commodity with laminated fibreglass and modern glue a common replacement for the materials.
+Only in the 21st century, the gakgung a Korean bow made from water buffalo horn and tendon glue – is a rare commodity with laminated fibreglass and modern glue a common replacement for the materials.

-At first glance, the KTA bow looks very much like the Olympic recurve bow but a more basic version with there being no stabilisers, sights or pulleys attached, which makes firing it accurately onto the target even harder.
+At first glance, this traditional bow looks very much like the Olympic recurve bow but a more basic version with there being no stabilisers, sights or pulleys attached, which makes firing it accurately onto the target even harder.

-But why in the past decade has a niche like KTA prospered so much at university level?
+But why in the past decade has a niche like Korean Traditional Archery prospered so much at university level?

 It is often perceived that students prefer to spend a lot of their free time scrolling on the endless timeline of social media or going out.